 If you receive a regular paycheck, anyone can use your W-2 form, the Texas child support worksheet and a calculator to quickly determine what your child support payments will be.
 However, if your earnings fluctuate, your possession schedule differs from a standard possession order, if you are a high wage-earner, or if your children have special needs which require more financial support, calculating child support payments can be very complex.

-Complex Child Support Issues
+Guidance For Complex Child Support Issues

 Some of the issues most common issues in complex child support are:

 - When the paying party (the obligor) owns a business or has a jointly owned company, he or she may have control over how money flows into personal accounts, W-2 forms and tax returns.
 This makes it possible for the obligor to manipulate his or her income.

 - When the obligor is paid bonuses and commissions, earnings may fluctuate and determining a fair amount of child support may be difficult.